Flopi04LP/JavaFX-Boersenkurse/README.md

 # JavaFX-Boersenkurse / JavaFX-stock market prices

-This is a Java-FX program that should display the current prices of the most common cryptocurrencies.
-That's not all tho.
+This is a Java-FX program that displays the current price of various Cryptocurrencies, their price change over the last week and a Browser for Stocks, where you can look up basic Data of a Stock.
+No fundamentals or anything fancy tho.
-We want to show the stocks also.
+Still really cool  : )

 ---------------------------------------------------------------------------
-Bugs:
+Major Bugs:
 - none

 Missing featuress:
-- Graphs only displaying random Data, not actual values
+- News
+- Live-Ticker thingy

 ----
 Status: